 All vaccination equipment must be cleaned and sterilized.

 If you aren’t sure of how to do it as a beginner, you can seek advice from a professional.

 - Spacing: Each layer must have enough space to lay its egg.

 Ideally, a laying hen needs about 2.5 to 3 square feet of space between them.

 Limited space will increase the chances of cannibalism’s disease spread and mortality rate.

-- Ventilation: It is very important for your choice of housing system to be well ventilated.
+- Ventilation: Your choice of housing system needs to be well-ventilated.

 That is, there must be adequate circulation of air in the house.